frosas/cyf-lint/README.md

 $ npx cyf-lint [--fix] <path>
 ```

+Rules are detailed in https://eslint.org/docs/rules/

-`--fix` fixes some of the errors automatically.
-Make sure to run it on a repo
+`--fix` fixes some of the failing rules automatically.
+Make sure to run it on a
-without pending changes.
+repo without uncommitted changes.

 ### Examples